jtwyoyo/ATM-Machine/Bugicide-README.md

 	}
 ```
 - Name of the test case: testcalcCheckingWithdraw
-- Goal of the test case: To test the method calcCheckWithdraw is correctly calculate and update to the variables (checkingBalance)
+- Goal of the test case: To test the method calcCheckWithdraw is correctly calculated and updated to the variables (checkingBalance)
 - Characteristics developed using Input Space Partitioning (ISP)
     - **Interface-based characteristic**
         - Identify testable functions